 In order to safely and effectively travel in the backcountry it’s critical to avoid illness.
 One potential source of infection is through water-borne pathogens and there exist many methods of water purification.

-One of these methods is a backpacking water filter – a physical filtration system whereby pathogens are filtered out of water using mechanical water pressure and a filter.
+One of these methods is a backpacking water filter – a physical filtration system whereby pathogens are filtered out of the water using mechanical water pressure and a filter.

 There are many methods of effective water purification such as boiling, chemical, UV, or physical filtration.
 Which method you ultimately choose is a function of many considerations.